Mages-Alliance/magic/MAGIC_SPEC.md

 ## Meta
 "Every sufficiently advanced technology is indistinguishable from magic" -Arthur C. Clarke

+There should be a "people layer" to AI deployment.
+A layer developed by humanity as a shield between AI and humans.
+Where we decide in the form of a collectively developed shield spec what form of AI we want to expose ourselves to.
+For a start I propose magic.

 Sooner or later interacting with AI systems will start feeling like practicing magic so we might as well start treating it that way.

 This system tries to provide guidance for the practical ground work as well as the mental stance that is required for safe and effective interaction with something as powerful as magic.
 The magical metaphor is a tool for thought and a guide for this practice; it is a source of wisdom, not a dogma to be followed blindly.